dyannd/dyannd/README.md

-- 👋 Hi, I’m @dyannd, a Physics student of Gettysburg College!!!
+- 👋 Hi, I’m @dyannd, a Master's student in Electrical Engineering!!!
 - 👀 I’m interested in learning just anything that involves problem-solving and critical-thinking!
-- 🌱 I’m currently learning Web Development, with a focus on front-end.
-I am opened for any opportunities!

 <!---